-Stay of Final Judgment While Appealing Family Law Cases
+The Stay of Final Judgment Motion While Appealing a Family Court Case in Florida

-By Experienced Family Law Appeals Attorney Eduardo J. Mejias
+By Family Law Appeals Attorney Eduardo J. Mejias

-Stays Of Final Judgment While Appealing Family Law Cases Are Very Unlikely To Succeed In Florida.
+A Stay Of Final Judgment While Appealing a Family Law Case Is Very Unlikely To Succeed In Florida

-It is extraordinarily difficult to prevent the execution of a family law final judgment (known as a “stay”) that is pending an appeal.
-To understand why, one must examine the Florida Rule of Appellate Procedure 9.310, the law that governs the issuance of stays pending appellate review.
+In family law it is extraordinarily difficult for a motion to stay a final judgment pending an appeal to succeed.
+To understand why, one must examine the Florida Rules of Appellate Procedure 9.310, the law that governs the issuance of stays pending appellate review.

-One might think that “money judgments” (for example: alimony, child support, and equitable distribution orders), which are prevalent in family law cases, might be subject to stays of execution.
-Actually, Florida law considers none of these examples to be “money judgments”.
-Appellate courts have repeatedly ruled that the enforcement of alimony and child support orders are imbued with the public interest of ensuring the support of family members, thus making them more important than mere debts.
+One might think that money paid in a divorce for alimony, child support or equitable property distribution might be subject to stays of execution.
+But, Florida law considers none of these examples to be “money judgments”.
+Appellate courts have repeatedly ruled that the enforcement of alimony and child support orders are imbued with the public interest of ensuring the support of family members, thus making them more important than mere debts to be collected.

-If no part of a family law judgment can be automatically stayed, can the trial judge, in his or her discretion, choose to issue a stay?
+If no part of a family court judgment can be automatically stayed, can the family judge, in his or her discretion, choose to issue a stay?
 In theory, yes, but it is difficult to envision a scenario where this would happen.

-Although not considered as important as children, equitable distribution judgments are also subject to the divided assets’ current values.
+Although not considered as important as children, equitable distribution judgments in a divorce are also subject to the divided assets’ current values.
 Assets may rise and fall in value while the appellate process unfolds.
-Just as importantly, many family law litigants cannot afford to post a bond that equals the value of the contested asset plus twice the statutory interest rate.
+Just as importantly, many litigants cannot afford to post a bond that equals the value of the contested asset plus interest at twice the statutory rate.

-In short, stays of the execution of family law judgments are highly unlikely to succeed in Florida, as unlikely as snow flakes on that state.
+In summary, stays of family court judgments are highly unlikely to succeed in a Florida family court, as unlikely as falling snow flakes.

 How AAA Family Law Can Help You

-If you have any questions at all about appealing your family law judgment, I encourage you to call AAA Family Law at (407) 260-6001, and schedule a free 30-minute consultation.
-At the consultation (a) I will listen to your explanation of your case and your reasons to consider appealing it (b) I will give you my lawyer's opinion regarding the likelihood of a successful appeal (sometimes subject to later modification after additional research) and (c) I will quote you an attorney retainer fee that will be a flat rate for the total of the serve, not an hourly rate whose to total you cannot predict.
+If you have any questions about about a stay of final judgments in or appealing your family court judgment, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
+At the consultation: (1) I will listen to your explanation of your case and your reasons to consider appealing it (2) I will give you my family lawyer's opinion regarding the likelihood of a successful appeal (sometimes subject to later modification after additional research) and (3) I will quote you an attorney retainer fee that will be a flat rate for the total of the serve, not an hourly rate whose to total you cannot predict.